Are you suffering from a Halloween hangover?

 Lunch & Dinner

-- Entree salad; topped with veggies, eggs, low fat cheese, and/or lean meats
+- Entree salad; top with veggies, eggs, low-fat cheese, and lean meats

 - Grilled chicken & veggies